Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

   * :ref:`running-applications-in-jtag-mode`
   * :ref:`bare-metal-hello-world-on-ddr`

-* **Hardware, IP, and Platform Development**: Creating the PL IP blocks for the hardware platform, creating PL kernels, subsystem functional simulation, and evaluating the Vivado timing, resource use, and power closure.
+* **Hardware, IP, and Platform Development**: Creating the PL IP blocks for the hardware platform, creating PL kernels, subsystem functional simulation, and evaluating the AMD Vivado |trade| timing, resource use, and power closure.
 Also involves developing the hardware platform for system integration.
 Topics in this document that apply to this design process include:

   * :doc:`../docs/2-cips-noc-ip-config`
   * :ref:`noc-ip-core-configuration`